hphelion/documentation/devplatform/workbook/helloWorld/helloworld.node.md

 - Access to the web-based [Helion Management Console](/als/v1/user/client/).

 ##Download the Application Files
+**Note**: Application Lifecycle Service clusters that require an upstream HTTP proxy to access the internet will need to be [made aware of the proxy](/als/v1/admin/server/configuration/#staging).
+The sample  application required access to the Internet in order to download dependent packages.

 [Click here to access the download directory.](https://github.com/HelionDevPlatform/helion-hello-world-node)

 ###About the Application Files